AdvancedPhotonSource/cohere/docs/source/config_rec.rst

     reconstructions = 5

 - processing:
 | optional, the library used when running reconstruction.
-When the auto option is selected the program will use the best performing library that is available, in the following order: cupy, af, numpy.
-The cp option will utilize cupy, np will utilize numpy, and af will leave selection to arrayfire.
-The cuda, opencl, and cpu are arrayfire libraries.
-The "cuda" and "opencl" options will invoke the processing on GPUs, and the "cpu" option on cpu.
+When the auto option is selected the program will use the best performing library that is available, in the following order: cupy, numpy.
+The cp option will utilize cupy, and np will utilize numpy, and af will leave selection to arrayfire.
 Default is auto.
 | example:
 ::